 Environment: Crystal 2008 (supplied from Service Desk version 7.5)

 As version 7.5 of Service Desk uses the Crystal 2008 runtime, you are now able to design your Crystal reports for Console and Web Access to take advantage of the ability to dynamically fill a list of values from your database for selection on a parameter prompt.
-This document runs through a step-by-step example of how to do this.
+Here is a document which runs through a step-by-step example of how to do this and it is worth reading that document before you read through this one if you haven't created Dynamic prompts before.
+You can also take Dynamic prompts a stage further to have Cascading Dynamic prompts and what this means is to have one list prompt filter on what was selected in another list.
+This is what we'll cover in this article.

-In this example we will create a new report that shows incidents which were created by a certain analyst or analysts.
-It will prompt the report user to pick the analyst or analysts to display on the report.
-It will only display analysts for the user to pick from and not any other types of user record.
+In this example we will create a new report that shows incidents which were created by a certain group and analyst/analysts.
+It will prompt the report user to pick from a list of groups and then to pick the analyst/analysts to display data for on the report.
+After picking the group, it will only display those analysts who are members of the chosen group.

 - Create a new blank report in Crystal reports.
 Select Create a new connection - OLEDB connection - Pick your Provider (for example Microsoft OLE DB Provider for SQL Server) and then complete your database connection details.

 - Select the tables for the report.
-In this instance we will select: im_incident, pm_process, tps_analyst, and tps_user.
+In this instance we will select: im_incident, pm_process, tps_group, tps_user_group, tps_analyst, and tps_user.

 - Link the tables as per below: